Phil Bayton: Professional

 Struggling to fund his racing career at a time when strict amateur rules prevented any kind of cash prize however small, Bayton found himself having to turn professional, joining Raleigh for the 1973 season with his friend Dave Lloyd.
 The pair came to the notice of the Italian media with an epic 100 mile breakaway lasting five hours at the Milan–San Remo race which led to an invitation to the Baracchi Trophy two-up time trial.
-Together they finished third behind Felice Grimondi and Martin Rodriguez in front of 50,000 fans in the Brescia football stadium.
+Together they finished third behind Felice Gimondi and Martin Rodriguez in front of 50,000 fans in the Brescia football stadium.

 Bayton turned down a move to the Belgian-based Watney's squad in 1974, regretting it by the end of season when he left Raleigh to work at the Russell Hobbs factory in the West Midlands with the intention to retire from pro-racing.
 However his career was saved by Hugh Porter who convinced him to join him at Bantel with whom he finished 3rd in the national road race.

 In 1982, Bayton finally won the national criterium title at Newport in South Wales, beating Moducel rider Phil Corley in a sprint after the pair had lapped the rest of the field.